secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/logrocket/index.html.md

 ## Integrations

-LogRocket is integrated with Google Analytics in `source/javascripts/logrocket.js`, and we have the ability to [integrate with many other services](https://docs.logrocket.com/docs/integrations).
-Salesforce and Qualtrics need to be integrated outside of our codebase, and we may need to work on the Drift integrations via Google Tag Manager.
+LogRocket is integrated with Drift and Google Analytics in `source/javascripts/logrocket.js`, and we have the ability to [integrate with many other services](https://docs.logrocket.com/docs/integrations).
+Salesforce and Qualtrics need to be integrated outside of our codebase.

 ## Privacy